matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 Clients MUST ensure that the key is trusted before using it to encrypt secrets.
 One way to do that is to have the client that creates the key sign the key description (as signed JSON) using the user's master cross-signing key.
-Another way to do that is to prompt the user to enter the passphrase and ensure that the generated private key correponds to the public key.
+Another way to do that is to prompt the user to enter the passphrase used to generate the encryption key and ensure that the generated private key corresponds to the public key.

 #### Secret storage